LexiChomps/MWACDiscordBootlegs/README.txt

 The music for "Pop!
 Pop!
 Pop!
 Deluxe" is in two parts.
 Side 1 is for the Offical Album as released by Marc.
 Side 2 is for the Live cuts, alternate mixes and demos.
 The tracklist for Side 2 is on the J-Card's inside.
 Search up those on the Patreon.

+The music for "Have an Okay Time with Claire and the Potatoes!
+Deluxe" is in 5 parts.
+Side 1 is for the original album as released.
+Side 2 has: the original release of "I Do in I Doubt", Files from the Marc with a C Patreon Archive, the original release of "The Final Single", and one final track from the Marc with a C Patreon Archive.
+NOTE: YOU WILL NEED A 110 MINUTE CASSETTE TO MAKE THIS.

-SPECIAL INSTRUCTIONS FOR CREATING THE "OBSCURITY DELUXE", "EXACTLY WHERE I AM DELUXE", "NORMAL BIAS DELUXE", AND "POP!
+SPECIAL INSTRUCTIONS FOR CREATING THE "OBSCURITY DELUXE", "EXACTLY WHERE I AM DELUXE", "NORMAL BIAS DELUXE", "POP!
 POP!
 POP!
+DELUXE", AND "HAVE AN OKAY TIME WITH CLAIRE AND THE POTATOES!
 DELUXE" J-CARDS
 The J-Card for these are double sided.
 To print properly, make sure that the PDF is CENTERED to the page.
 Once that prints, you will put the paper back into the tray (If it's a top loader, printed side down.
 If it's a tray loader, printed side up.) and print the other side.

 All Hail The Great Squiddy!